-At December 31, 2020, we have four office space operating leases and a single ground operating sublease.
+As of December 31, 2022, we have five office space operating leases and a single ground operating sublease.
 The office lease agreements do not contain residual value guarantees or an option to renew.
 The ground sublease agreement does not contain residual value guarantees and includes multiple options to extend the sublease between nineteen and twenty years for each respective option.
-The operating leases have remaining lease terms ranging from 3.7 years to 35.0 years, which includes the exercise of a single twenty-year renewal option pertaining to the ground sublease.
-As of December 31, 2020, total operating right of use assets and lease liabilities were approximately \$7,159 and \$8,545, respectively.
-The operating lease liability as of December 31, 2020 represents a weighted-average incremental borrowing rate of 10.1 years.
+The operating leases have remaining lease terms ranging from 1.4 years to 33.0 years, which includes the exercise of a single twenty-year renewal option pertaining to the ground sublease.
+As of December 31, 2022, total operating right of use assets and lease liabilities were approximately \$5,703 and \$6,844, respectively.
+The operating lease liability as of December 31, 2022 represents a weighted-average incremental borrowing rate of 4.0% over the weighted-average remaining lease term of 8.6 years.
 The incremental borrowing rate is our estimated borrowing rate on a fully-collateralized basis for the term of the respective leases.

-At December 31, 2019, we had three, non-cancelable office space operating leases.
-These leases have remaining lease terms ranging from 4.7 years to 5.3 years.
-The lease agreements do not contain residual value guarantees or options to renew.
-As of December 31, 2019, total right of use assets and lease liabilities were approximately 2,104 and 2,141, respectively.
-In arriving at the lease liability as of December 31, 2019, we applied a weighted-average incremental borrowing rate of 5.2 years.
+As of December 31, 2021, we had five office space operating leases and a single ground operating sublease.
+The office lease agreements do not contain residual value guarantees or an option to renew.
+The ground sublease agreement does not contain residual value guarantees and includes multiple options to extend the sublease between nineteen and twenty years for each respective option.
+The operating leases had remaining lease terms ranging from 2.4 years to 34.0 years, which includes the exercise of a single twenty-year renewal option pertaining to the ground sublease.
+As of December 31, 2021, total operating right of use assets and lease liabilities were approximately \$6,552 and \$7,830, respectively.
+The operating lease liability as of December 31, 2021 represents a weighted-average incremental borrowing rate of 4.1% over the weighted-average remaining lease term of 9.2 years.
 The incremental borrowing rate is our estimated borrowing rate on a fully-collateralized basis for the term of the respective leases.